icssc/AntAlmanac/README.md

 ### Get Setup to Develop Locally

-1. Clone the AntAlmanc repository or your fork
+1. Clone the AntAlmanac repository or your fork

 2. Navigate to the root directory and install the dependencies
    `cd AntAlmanac`